alphagov/govuk-design-system/docs/deployment/logs.md

 When you've successfully applied a filter change Kibana wont show events coming in for a minute or so.

 If you've added new fields and want to use them in a Kibana filter / visualisation you'll need to [refresh the index pattern](#refreshing-index-patterns).

-## Using grok regex patterns
-When using the [`grok plugin`](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html) you can reference global 'patterns' which are aliases for common regex patterns, for example such as ‘IP’, these are defined in [logstash-patterns-core/patterns/grok-patterns](https://github.com/logstash-plugins/logstash-patterns-core/blob/master/patterns/grok-patterns).

 ## Querying and visualising logs with Kibana